mikesealey/ci_pp3/README.md

 Because much of the dom is being manipulated, I had to change teh way they're applied Swapping $("#thing").on("click", function(){}) for $("#parent-thing").on("click", "#thing", function(){}) where the parent "thing" should always be present.

+tripping point:
+JS booleans and Python booleans are not comparable - Django returns a True or False, which I want to compare with JS true or false
+True =/= true and False =/= false in fact, when simply checking if (knownFalsePython) for truthiness, False will return true, because it equates to a string

 icons for service types